Meet my dad, and hear a father daughter story of redemption.

 We almost lost him that day.

 He lost his left leg, the right leg was crushed, and he suffered through endless surgeries.
 But he never stopped smiling.
 He never stopped encouraging people to believe in hope.
 I kept waiting for him to lose his temper with the doctors or nurses.
-But it never happened, even when he experienced a misdiagnosis negligence case, he always had this deep peace.
+But it never happened, even when he lost in court, he always had this deep peace.